Dental crown checklist for choosing the best kind of crown. -

 Need more details?
 Visit our Porcelain Crowns page.

-#4 - Porcelain-fused-to-metal dental crowns provide a middle ground between all-metal and all-ceramic caps.
+#4 - Porcelain-fused-to-metal crowns are a middle ground between all-metal and all-ceramic caps.

 - Porcelain-fused-to-metal crowns are very strong. - While not as strong as all-metal crowns, dentist's routinely place PFM caps on back teeth.

-- Porcelain-fused-to-metal crowns can produce pleasing aesthetics. - While not as translucent, the cosmetic appearance of PFM crowns can often approach, and possibly equal, those of all-porcelain caps.
+- Porcelain-fused-to-metal crowns can produce pleasing aesthetics. - While not as translucent, the cosmetic appearance of PFM's can often approach, and possibly equal, those of all-porcelain caps.

-1) If the tooth's gum line recedes, the crown's underlying metal edge may show and spoil the tooth's appearance.
+- If the tooth's gum line recedes, the crown's underlying metal edge may show and spoil the tooth's appearance.
 (An important concern with front teeth.)
-2) Unless proper protocol is followed when the bite of a PFM crown is adjusted, its porcelain surface may wear opposing teeth.
-3) Portions of the crown's porcelain covering may fracture off.

 Need more details?
 Visit our Porcelain-fused-to-metal Crowns page.

-You can expect a dental crown (PFM or all-metal) to cost in the neighborhood of $700 to $1300, with all-ceramic crowns costing about 10 to 20% more.
+You can expect a PFM or all-metal crown to cost around 10 to 20% less than an all-ceramic.
 (Cost estimates for dental caps. - By type.)

-If you're paying for your dental crown out-of-pocket and its cost is a bit of an expense ...
+b) If you're paying for your crown out-of-pocket and its cost is a bit of an expense ...

 Ask if you can arrange to pay half of your crown's cost now and half later, possibly even stretching the second half over a couple of payments.
 This arrangement can provide a way where your dentist can cover their immediate costs, yet help to accommodate your financial needs too.